 The effectiveness of the workforce is evaluated on the basis of whether or not strategic goals and performance measures are met or exceeded.
-Factors utilized to evaluate the effectiveness of the agency's workforce are referral sources, caseload size, demographic and economic conditions, and the availability of financial resources.
+The increase in quality consumer placements is also a means by which the effectiveness of the workforce is measured.
+Factors utilized to evaluate the effectiveness of the SCCB workforce are referral sources, caseload size, demographic and economic conditions, and the availability of financial resources.